Neal Rijkenberg

 Neal Rijkenberg is the minister of finance of Eswatini since November 2018.

-His family moved from South Africa to Swaziland in 1970.
-Rijkenberg previously served as CEO of timber producer Montigny investments and co-founded Bulembu Ministries Eswatini.
+Rijkenberg's family moved from South Africa to Swaziland in 1970.
+He was born in Swaziland in 1972.
+He previously was CEO of timber producer Montigny Group from 1997.
+He co-founded Bulembu Ministries Eswatini.
+He was also a director in Bulembu Ministries from 2005 to 2018.
 A self-described proponent of a free-market economy, he supports slashing labour and competition regulations.
 In February 2020, he cut the country's corporate tax rate from 27.5% to 12.5%.